clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 # How to setup the cluster

+## Prerequisite
+This setup currently will work with k8s 1.14 & above.
+Any version of k8s before that might work, but is not guaranteed.

 ## Sample multi-node vagrant setup

 To be able to test this tool, you can create a 3-node vagrant setup.
 In this tutorial, we will talk about using [libvirt](https://github.com/vagrant-libvirt/vagrant-libvirt), but you can use any hypervisor that you are familiar with.